Foley Carrier Services

 • Accident information and drug/alcohol test results disclosed

 If a former employer doesn't respond, that doesn't remove your responsibility.
-Make at least three contact attempts through different methods over 30 days and document all of them.
+Make multiple documented good-faith attempts to contact prior employers using different methods and keep records of each attempt.
 That documentation is your compliance defense during an audit.

 The previous employer investigation is the most document-intensive part of the DQF, and it's where most carriers get cited.
 You cannot skip it.
 You cannot start it late.
 And if a former employer never responds, your documentation of the attempts is what keeps you compliant.